CephalofairGames/merc-packs-faq/index.md

 <details>
 <summary><b>Cthulhu Spoilers</b></summary>
 <br>
+<p><b>A general reminder on Targeting and Order</b> All targeting in Gloomhaven is sequential - that is, you complete a full Attack before selecting and attacking the next target in a multi-target or red hex attack.
+This can be especially relevant with some of your Attack Modifier Cards that give enemies Poison or Plague.</p>

 <p><b>Do I still get the bonuses from giving poison to one of my allies, if they prevent the condition (such as with Safeguard)?</b> Yes.
 You have fulfilled the requirement, even if they don't keep the poison.</p>

 <p><b>Can I give Poison to an allied Objective?</b> No - Objectives cannot ever gain Poison, so you cannot give it to them.</p>